erikthorselius/mkv2ipad/README.md

 mkv2ipad
 ========

-shellscript for converting files to a ipad version
+Shellscript for converting mkv files to a ipad 3 version with ffmpeg.
+The ffmpeg settings are copied from https://develop.participatoryculture.org/index.php/ConversionMatrix